Shopify/mobile-buy-sdk-ios/README.md

   }
 }
 ```

-This approach is great for setting a new phone number or updating and existing phone number to a new value.
+This approach works well for setting a new phone number or updating an existing phone number to a new value.
 But what if the customer wants to remove the phone number completely?
-Leaving the phone number blank or sending an empty string are semantically different and won't help us here.
-The former indicated that we didn't define a value and the latter will return an invalid phone number error.
-This is where the `Input<T>` is valuable.
-You can signal the intention to remove a phone number by specifying a `nil` value:
+Leaving the phone number blank or sending an empty string are semantically different and won't achieve the intended result.
+The former approach indicates that we didn't define a value, and the latter returns an invalid phone number error.
+This is where the `Input<T>` is especially useful.
+You can use it to signal the intention to remove a phone number by specifying a `nil` value:

 ```swift
 let input = Storefront.CustomerUpdateInput(